susiekim101/bruin-plan/README.md

 ```

 ## Cucumber testing
-To run and verify the Cucumber tests make sure the frontend and backend servers are running
+To run and verify the Cucumber tests make sure the frontend and backend servers are running.
 Reinitialize your database with the dummy_users.sql script by running
 ```
 mysql -u root -p < dummy_users.sql
 ```